-this macro control statement is used in con-junction with the Extended Device Codes Override feature.
+this macro control statement is used in conjunction with the Extended Device Codes Override feature.
 The Extended Device Codes Override feature provides a mechanism for overriding a specific PCL code sequence within a PCL code module.
-The TYPE = RULES macro statement provides a way to validate the data that will replace the specific PCL code sequence in the PCL overlay module.
-The TYPE = RULES macro statement defines a list of correct values which the overriding data must match.
+The TYPE=RULES macro statement provides a way to validate the data that will replace the specific PCL code sequence in the PCL overlay module.
+The TYPE=RULES macro statement defines a list of correct values which the overriding data must match.
 If the overriding data does not match one of the values in the list, then the process is terminated and an error message is issued.
 The TYPE=RULES macro statement is optional.
-Please see the DCB DEVINIT/DEVEXIT macro statements for more information on the Extended optional.
-Used to define the SMTP e-mail parameter options that enables ROPES to interface with the SMTP mail server and CICS Sockets.
+Please see the DCB DEVINIT/DEVEXIT macro statements for more information on the Extended Device Codes Override feature parameters.

-ROPESDEV TYPE = SMTPCTL
+ROPESDEV TYPE=SMTPCTL